 - WAVE — Water Assessments by Volunteer Evaluators: WAVE is a New York State Department of Environmental Conservation project that the LGA manages locally.
 The LGA offers training and equipment to citizen scientists to collect valuable water quality data from New York streams and rivers.

 - Invaders Watch — in conjunction with the Adirondack Park Invasive Plant Program, the LGA regularly seeks volunteers for our Invaders Watch program.
 Citizen scientists help the LGA — and the larger Adirondack community — protect the Lake from new invasions of aquatic invasive species by watching their own shorelines.

-- Asian Clam Citizen Science Day — In 2016, the LGA invited citizen scientists — or potential citizen scientists — to join us in the first of what is expected to be our annual Asian Clam Citizen Science Day in Sandy Bay.
+- Asian Clam Citizen Science Day — LGA invites citizen scientists — or potential citizen scientists — to join us for our annual Asian Clam Citizen Science Day.